DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

       <strong>Individual by sections:</strong> With this option, each section of the form (e.g., Metrics, Economic Buyer, etc.) is scored as either bad (0), medium (0.5), or good (1).
 The individual section scores are then summed, divided by the total number of sections, and multiplied by 100 to produce a final score between 0 and 100.
 This method provides more predictable and consistent results, though it may also lead to more repetitive scoring patterns.
     </li>
   </ul>
-  <li>Consider only the las XX days of engagements: By default, the AI analyzes the last 100 deal activities (notes, calls, meetings, etc).
+  <li><strong>Consider only the las XX days of engagements</strong>: By default, the AI analyzes the last 100 deal activities (notes, calls, meetings, etc).
 You can refine this by setting a specific day limit, ensuring the AI focuses only on your most recent—and relevant—engagements for refilling and scoring.</li>
 </ul>

 <p class="pt-6-m" id="selectLLM"><strong>8.1.4 AI LLM Model Provider:</strong></p>